 And the Pereda interview continues, offering some insight into the polemics surrounding bullfights and its politics:

-“Over the last 100 years bullfighting has gone from a popular spectacle followed with devotion to something steeped in controversy and unacceptable to about half the population.
+“Over the last 100 years, bullfighting has gone from a popular spectacle followed with devotion to something steeped in controversy and unacceptable to about half the population.
 Bullfighting has always belonged to the rural world, the conservative and the traditional peoples, the upper classes.
-Today Spanish society is complex, divided, postmodern, and highly urbanised.
+Today Spanish society is complex, postmodern, and urban.
 Its liberal values repudiate the mentality of risking death and bloody struggle which bullfighting is about.
 Bullfighting survives today thanks to the traditional sector of society and the tourists.
 (Hemingway has played a big role in this).
 Tourists come here in search of a traditional Spain that no longer exists but is prepared for them with nostalgia.”

 So outsiders should tread lightly when gushing about the cultural ‘authenticity’ of witnessing a Spanish bullfight.
 Such claims about authenticity carry political implications for _whose_ Spain you subscribe to.

 I put some of Hemingway’s books to a crude test of central themes: Wordle, an online tool that generates word clouds from the most commonly used words in an inputted text.
 (Warning: this is a dangerously entertaining tool for us humanities scholars who publish or perish.)
 Don’t worry, it automatically removes certain words like those favourite conjunctions ‘and’ or ‘but’.
 I’ve posted a few here for your entertainment.